Matthew Auer

 Matthew "Matt" R. Auer is an American academic administrator and environmental scholar.
 Auer served as the dean of faculty and vice president for academic affairs at Bates College in Lewiston, Maine before being appointed the current Dean of the University of Georgia School of Public and International Affairs in Athens, Georgia; he assumed office on July 1, 2017.

 Auer had also previously served as the Dean of the Hutton Honors College at Indiana University in Bloomington, Indiana, and was a professor at the Indiana University School of Public and Environmental Affairs.

 Early life and education

 Auer earned an AB in Anthropology, magna cum laude, from Harvard College in 1988, a Master of Arts in Law and Diplomacy from the Fletcher School of Law and Diplomacy, Tufts University, and a Ph.D. in Forestry and Environmental Studies from Yale University in 1996.

 Early educational career

 He is the former Dean of the Hutton Honors College at Indiana University in Bloomington, Indiana.
 At Indiana University, he taught environmental policy, public policy, and public administration at Indiana University School of Public and Environmental Affairs.

-Society of Policy Scientists
+Editorships and academies

-From 2005 to 2008, he was editor-in-chief of the public policy journal, Policy Sciences, and he currently serves on the Executive Council of the Society of Policy Scientists.
+From 2005 to 2008, he was editor-in-chief of the public policy journal, Policy Sciences, and he has served on the Executive Council of the Society of Policy Scientists.
+Auer was elected a fellow of the National Academy of Public Administration in 2023.